CurtisThompson/kaggle-courses/intro-to-ai-ethics/README.md

 # Introduction To AI Ethics

+Below are my notes for the [Intro to AI Ethics](https://www.kaggle.com/learn/intro-to-ai-ethics) course, which I completed on the [19th of October 2023](https://www.kaggle.com/learn/certification/cwthompson/intro-to-ai-ethics).

 ## Human-Centered Design For AI

 Human-centered design (HCD) involves designing systems that serve people's needs.
 There are several steps to consider: